Muzammal-Naseer/starter-academic/content/publication/svt/index.md

 publication_types: ["1"]

 # Publication name and optional abbreviated publication name.
-publication: In * Conference on Computer Vision and Pattern Recognition, CVPR 2022*
+publication: In * Conference on Computer Vision and Pattern Recognition, CVPR 2023*
 publication_short: In *CVPR*

-abstract: In this paper, we propose self-supervised training for video transformers using unlabelled video data.
-From a given video, we create local and global spatiotemporal views with varying spatial sizes and frame rates.
-Our self-supervised objective seeks to match the features of these different views representing the same video, to be invariant to spatiotemporal variations in actions.
-To the best of our knowledge, the proposed approach is the first to alleviate the dependency on negative samples or dedicated memory banks in Self-supervised Video Transformer (SVT).
-Further, owing to the flexibility of Transformer models, SVT supports slow-fast video processing within a single architecture using dynamically adjusted positional encodings and supports long-term relationship modeling along spatiotemporal dimensions.
-Our approach performs well on four action recognition benchmarks (Kinetics-400, UCF-101, HMDB-51, and SSv2) and converges faster with small batch sizes.
-Code is available at [here](https://github.com/kahnchana/svt)
+abstract: Adopting contrastive image-text pretrained models like CLIP towards video classification has gained attention due to its cost-effectiveness and competitive performance.
+However, recent works in this area face a trade-off.
+Finetuning the pretrained model to achieve strong supervised performance results in low zero-shot generalization.
+Similarly, freezing the backbone to retain zero-shot capability causes significant drop in supervised accuracy.
+Because of this, recent works in literature typically train separate models for supervised and zero-shot action recognition.
+In this work, we propose a multimodal prompt learning scheme that works to balance the supervised and zero-shot performance under a single unified training.
+Our prompting approach on the vision side caters for three aspects: 1) Global video-level prompts to model the data distribution; 2) Local frame-level prompts to provide per-frame discriminative conditioning; and 3) a summary prompt to extract a condensed video representation.
+Additionally, we define a prompting scheme on the text side to augment the textual context.
+Through this prompting scheme, we can achieve state-of-the-art zero-shot performance on Kinetics-600, HMDB51 and UCF101 while remaining competitive in the supervised setting.
+By keeping the pretrained backbone frozen, we optimize a much lower number of parameters and retain the existing general representation which helps achieve the strong zero-shot performance. .
+Code is available at [here](https://github.com/TalalWasim/Vita-CLIP)

 # Summary.
 An optional shortened abstract.
-summary: <span style="font-size:120%;color:#117A65">**CVPR 2022**</span>, <span style="font-size:120%;color:#D35400">**Oral**</span>, <span style="font-size:120%;color:#3380FF">**Top 5.0%**</span> <br> Self-supervised spatiotemporal view matching for video understanding.
+summary: <span style="font-size:120%;color:#117A65">**CVPR 2023**</span>, <br> Adapting large-scale foundational vision language models, CLIP, for video recognition.

 tags: []